 5. Collaborate on team goals

-One of the best ways for employees to gain practice with communication, leadership, and problem-solving is to work together on team goals and OKRs.
+One of the best growth ideas for colleagues that allows them to gain practice with communication, leadership, and problem-solving is to work together on team goals and OKRs.
 This works especially well for organizations that use the cascading goal methodology to create objectives that work from the top down.

 - Choose three to five team objectives for each quarter (or whatever timeframe your company is working with).
 They should be ambitious but achievable.

-- Come up with three to five key results for each of your objectives.
+- Create three to five key results for each of your objectives.
 Your key results should have deadlines and be more specific and actionable than your objectives.

 - Make sure each of your key results has an owner.
 The owner or directly responsible individual (DRI) will track its progress, address obstacles to completion, and push it forward.